rejeep/evm/README.md

 $ evm use emacs-24.2
 ```

-The Evm `emacs` binary will update and use that Emacs package.
+The Evm binary will update and use that Emacs package.

 ### uninstall <name>